Forgetting your tax return deadline could cost you

 In the majority of cases, you will have to pay.
 And an unexpected tax bill could hit your finances hard, knocking your monthly budgeting plans off track and having implications in other areas of your life.
 You may be able to discuss spreading your payment over a certain period of time, which can make the process easier to absorb and manage.

-What you must absolutely do is pay the tax you owe - otherwise HMRC are entitled to take 'enforcement action'.
+What you must absolutely do is pay the tax you owe - otherwise HMRC is entitled to take 'enforcement action'.
 This means they can take a number of actions to recover the money from you, including collecting what you owe through your earnings (or pension), using debt collection agencies to retrieve the funds, seizing items you own and selling them, and taking you to court.
 Ultimately, HMRC could make you bankrupt and close down your business.

 These are worst case scenarios.
 The best option is to discuss a payment plan with HMRC and seek to settle what you owe as soon as possible.